anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 On receiving the JPY message, the Join Proxy retrieves the two parts.
 It uses the Header field to route the DTLS message containing the DTLS payload retrieved from the Contents field to the Pledge.

-In this scenario, both the Registrar and the Join Proxy use discoverable join-ports, which may be the default ports.
+In this scenario, both the Registrar and the Join Proxy use discoverable join-ports, for the Join Proxy this may be a default CoAP port.

 The {{fig-stateless}} depicts the message flow diagram: